iluvsushi759/Snowflake/README.md

 This demo can be also used in other applications such as:
 * inserting or changing code in your terminal and pushing this to have immediate testing
 * ROLLBACK option - if we make a change we can easily re-apply our former state.
 As long as the older commit that is pointing to still has it's files within S3 and hasn't changed, we can perform this.
 This is a code change tracker where we can revert structure and possibly data.
+* Pull Request to main:

+    - Team reviews the change (code review, lint checks, CI results).

+    - Ensures the change is intentional, correct, and compliant.